-\textbf{\textit{A possible new approach to waveform modelling}: } It is worth considering whether one could pursue a waveform modelling strategy in which the non-spinning sector is informed by NR data, while spin effects use adiabatic ppBHPT waveform data.
-Such a modeling strategy may be particularly beneficial in scenarios where NR simulations -- especially those involving intermediate mass ratios and high spin values that can take months or longer -- can be significantly more computationally expensive than ppBHPT simulations.
+\textbf{\textit{A possible new approach to waveform modelling}: } We now consider a waveform modeling strategy in which the non-spinning sector is informed by NR data, while spin effects are taken from adiabatic ppBHPT waveforms.
+This approach may be particularly useful when NR simulations -- especially at intermediate mass ratios and high spins, which can take months or longer -- are significantly more expensive than ppBHPT simulations.
 In such cases, ppBHPT waveforms could assist in building accurate waveform models while requiring fewer NR training simulations.
-In Figure~\ref{fig:modelling_implication}, we show the $(2,2)$, $(3,3)$, and $(4,4)$ modes for the NR simulation \texttt{SXS:BBH:2464}, characterized by $[q,\chi]=[15,0.5]$.
-These are plotted alongside the corresponding ppBHPT predictions and the hybrid model results (and associated errors in the amplitudes and phases), obtained by combining non-spinning NR data with spin effects from ppBHPT.
+In Figure~\ref{fig:modelling_implication}, we show the $(2,2)$, $(3,3)$, and $(4,4)$ modes for the NR simulation \texttt{SXS:BBH:2464}, with $[q,\chi]=[15,0.5]$, alongside ppBHPT predictions and hybrid model results (including amplitude and phase errors) obtained by combining non-spinning NR data with ppBHPT spin effects.
 While ppBHPT alone is insufficient to reproduce the NR data across all modes accurately, the hybrid waveform agrees well with the NR waveform across all modes.
-The hybrid waveform in Fig.~\ref{fig:modelling_implication} should be regarded as a proof-of-concept, illustrating how simple NR-perturbation theory combinations can already achieve close agreement; further development would be required before such models are used directly in data analysis.
-The calibration techniques of Ref.~\cite{Rink:2024swg} provide one such concrete path forward.
+This hybrid waveform should be viewed as a proof-of-concept illustrating that simple NR–perturbation-theory combinations can achieve close agreement; further development is needed before direct use in data analysis.
+The calibration techniques of Ref.~\cite{Rink:2024swg} provide one possible path forward.